LandRegistry/generate-test-data/README.md

 This should load the test data into the mint

+To load only a certain number of titles, specify a command-line argument indicating the quantity, e.g.:

+    ./load_test_data_into_dev_environment.sh 1

 ### Data schema

 The current data schema for a title is as follows, with an example title: